debasishm89/fb-ai-chat-bot/README.md

 https://www.facebook.com/photo.php?v=580117972019107&l=7721432607306414582

-Here is my Facebook Artificial Intelligent Chat bot plugin, I developed it, almost years back..It should work properly if Facebook did not make any significant changes in there chat UI(element , class names etc)
+Here is my Facebook Artificial Intelligent Chat bot plugin, I developed it, almost 1 year back..It should work properly if Facebook did not make any significant changes in there chat UI(element , class names etc)

 Was planning to add an UI to it, But still not completely done.. :( :(